dvmlls/bdscale/README.md

 <img src='man/figures/business.month.PNG'>

-The major breaks are pretty far apart.
-It put them on the first trading day of each month.
+The major breaks are pretty far apart, on the first trading day of each month.

 It's a wide chart, tell it to use more breaks: